-Miguel de Cervantes is one of the most recognized Spanish authors largely due to the success of his novel Don Quijote de la Mancha, published in 1580.
-Cervantes however led a very difficult life; it seems the writer fit the mold for the starving artist stereotype.
+Miguel de Cervantes Saavedra is one of the most recognized Spanish authors largely due to the success of his novel Don Quijote de la Mancha, published in 1580.
+Cervantes, however, led a very difficult life; it seems the writer fit the mold for the starving artist stereotype.
 Nonetheless, his passion for theatre and literature drove the man to create a masterpiece that has withstood the test of time.

 There is no official birth date on record for Cervantes but Michael, the name he was given, after St. Michael, suggests September 29th, the feast of St. Michael the Archangel.
 It is noted that Cervantes was christened on October 9th, 1547 and born in Alcala, a city near Madrid.